Clinton431/Advanced-Algorithms/README.md

 - Educational purposes to understand basic sorting concepts
 - When the cost of swapping elements is high (makes fewer swaps than bubble sort)

-## Contributing
-Feel free to submit issues and enhancement requests or fork this implementation to create your own version.

-## License
-This implementation is released under the MIT License.
-Feel free to use it in your projects.

 ### Running Tests
 ```bash
 python -m unittest tests/test_linear_search.py